georgesuarez/CSE-570/Labs/Lab1/README.md

 Both representations are equivalant to each other.

 ## Exercise:

-Write a program that simulates the above DFA in a language of your choice, but limited to something that could run on the machines in the lab.
+Write the program simulates the DFA in the book (pg.
+141) in the language of your choice, but limited to something could run on the machines in the lab.

-Accepts L=(a|b)* abb
+_Accepts L = (a|b)* abb_

+The input to the DFA should be a string; inthe course of processing this string character-by-character, the DFA will undergo the specified state transitions.
+The DFA accepts the string if it is in an accepting state when it has consumed its' input; otherwise it rejects the string.

+## Deliverables:
+Program source code, with internal documentation
+Test results : use strings that are in L, and strings not in L